trevor-mahubhana/data-preprocessing-and-cleaning/README.md

 ## 📜 License
 -This repository is licensed under the MIT License - free for use, modification, and distribution with attribution.

-🙏 Acknowledgments
+## 🙏 Acknowledgments
-Special thanks to:
+-Special thanks to:

-Datasets sourced from Kaggle, UCI Machine Learning Repository, etc.
+  - Datasets sourced from Kaggle, UCI Machine Learning Repository, etc.

-Inspiration from data science educators:
+  - Inspiration from data science educators:

-Keith Galli
+     - Keith Galli

-Corey Schafer
+     - Corey Schafer

-Rob Mulla
+    - Rob Mulla

-Krish Naik
+    - Krish Naik